abhirishoo/abhirishoo/README.md

 1. **Box Office**
    - Project Description: Dive into Box Office, a platform seamlessly blending Bollywood and Hollywood glamour.
 Explore and share cinematic brilliance with top-tier features powered by React, Redux Toolkit, Axios, and more on the Front-end.
- Features: Experience dynamic user authentication, profile management, immersive post creation, and seamless image uploads.
-Technologies Used: Explore our tech stack with React, Redux Toolkit, Axios, and other tools like Vite, Tailwind CSS, and more for a cinematic tech adventure.
-Embark on a journey where technology meets the magic of cinema at Box Office! 🎬✨ #BoxOfficeTech #MovieMagic

 1. **Pinterest Clone**
    - Project Description: This Node.js project is a feature-rich web application that employs Passport.js for user authentication, allowing seamless and secure access.
-Users can manage their profiles, create and share posts, and upload images using Multer.
-The technology stack includes Node.js, Express.js, MongoDB for database management, Passport.js for authentication, Multer for file uploads, and EJS for rendering views.
-Dive into this repository to explore a robust web application with user-centric features.

 2. **Studio**
 - Tech stack for Front-End Animated Website:
-   HTML5, CSS3 for structure and style
-   JavaScript (with frameworks/libraries)
-   Animation: GSAP, Anime.js
-   Responsive Design
-   Version Control: Git
-Hosting: GitHub Pages

 <h3 align="center">Languages and Tools:</h3>